 (2) Cattle-herder type,

 Each type has a distinct style of life which could be best understood in the paradigm of nature, man and spirit complex, that is, on the basis of relationship with nature, fellow men and the supernatural.

 (1) Tribes of the first type, namely Kharia, Mankidi, Mankidia and Birhor, live in the forests of Mayurbhanj, Keonjhar and Sundargarh districts, exclusively depend on forest resources for their livelihood by practising hunting, gathering and collecting.
 They live in tiny temporary huts made out of the materials found in the forest.
 Under constraints of their economic pursuit they live in isolated small bands or groups.
 With their primitive technology, limited skill and unflinching traditional and ritual practices, their entire style of life revolves round forest.
 Their world view is fully in consonance with the forest eco-system.
 The population of such tribes in Orissa though is small, yet their impact on the ever-depleting forest resources is very significant.
-Socio-politically they have remained inarticulate and therefore have remained in a relatively more primitive stage, and neglected too.
+Socio-politically they have remained inarticulate and therefore have remained in a relatively more primitive stage.

 (2) The Koya which belongs to the Dravidian linguistic group, is the lone pastoral and cattle-breeder tribal community in Orissa.
 This tribe which inhabits the Malkangiri District has been facing crisis for lack of pasture.